nebula161/civicenia.github.io/_posts/2022-08-01-senate-election.md

 *(The vote counts were not posted for this election.)*

-The Senate then selected Enforcer as Speaker for the Senate and Slushhi as Secretary of the Interior.
+The Senate then selected Enforcer as Speaker for the Senate, and Slushhi as Secretary of the Interior.

+The President reaffirmed Lagiacrus as Secretary of Defense.